 During the random gear raffle, 76 happy youths won a free rod/reel combo.
 Everyone else, adults too, took home fishing maps, tackle, and special prizes from the “Bison City Tackle Treasure Chest.”

 The kids and the adults were all BIG WINNERS!

-This special youth outreach event was sponsored and coordinated by the Bison City Rod & Gun Club with special thanks to Ted and Doraine Malota, Cabela’s, Erie County Federation of Sportsmen, WNY Safari Club, Sahlen’s Meat Packing, the Norby Antonik Foundation, Weekley’s Bait, Paula’s Donuts and 21 dedicated volunteers who donated their time to help youth and their families learn more about the outdoors through the fun of fishing!
-Dave and Rose Barus, Chairpersons
+This special youth outreach event is annual event sponsored and coordinated by the Bison City Rod & Gun Club with special thanks to Ted and Doraine Malota, Cabela’s, Erie County Federation of Sportsmen, WNY Safari Club, Sahlen’s Meat Packing, the Norby Antonik Foundation, Weekley’s Bait, Paula’s Donuts and 21 dedicated volunteers who donated their time to help youth and their families learn more about the outdoors through the fun of fishing!

 Just a quick reminder on water levels: There is still a state of emergency along the Lake Ontario shoreline for high water levels.
 This isn’t really going to affect the fishing that much, but the Niagara County Sheriff is asking that boats creating a wake stay at least 500 feet from shore.
 This doesn’t include trolling.
 Caution is advised for floating debris when you are out in the lake moving around.
 The problem seems to be launching.
 The best spot to be right now is the Town of Newfane Marina in Olcott.
 Fort Niagara has an open launch but you need boots up to your knees or above.
 Golden Hill State Park launch is closed and Wilson-Tuscarora Park is day to day (but you need hip boots for sure).
 It’s worth the effort for the good fishing!!